wp-plugins/app-store-assistant/readme.txt

 * Added: Lightbox for display of Screenshots
 * Added: Cacheing of Amazon Product data and images
 * Added: Sends Featured Image to Themes that request it (handy for related posts)
-* Added: option to show thumbnail as app icon or small product image in excerpt
+* Added: option to show Featured Image as app icon or small product image in excerpt
 * Added: option to show "Read More" link in excerpt
 * Updated: Amazon Product code to better handle foreign characters
-* Added: thumbnail support for iTunes products
+* Added: Featured Image support for iTunes products
 * Changed: Unified Cache directory with sub folders for each type of store
 * Changed: Optimized Cacheing system
 * Changed: Optimized image storing